 Siemens exec and his family identified as victims in deadly Hudson helicopter crash

-- Siemens CEO Roland Busch confirmed Escobar's death, expressing deep sadness over the loss of Escobar and his family.
+- Siemens CEO Roland Busch expressed deep sadness over the loss of Escobar and his family, stating they will be missed immensely.

-- The U.S. Federal Aviation Administration and the National Transportation Safety Board are investigating the crash, including possible mechanical issues and pilot experience during the flight.
+- The U.S. Federal Aviation Administration and the National Transportation Safety Board are investigating the crash, exploring possible mechanical issues and the pilot's reported need for fuel.

 Family killed in sightseeing helicopter crash was celebrating child’s birthday, NYC mayor says